-- (1) One subsidiary apartment can be permitted in a single dwelling, commercial building, and public building.. - (2) Approval of a subsidiary apartment will be subject to the following conditions: - (a) Provision shall be made for at least one additional off-street parking space. - (b) The apartment will be completely self-contained, with facilities for cooking, sleeping, and bathing. - (c) A minimum floor area of forty (40) square metres is required for a onebedroom apartment, plus an additional ten (10) square metres for each additional bedroom.
+- (1) One subsidiary apartment may be permitted in a single dwelling, commercial building, and public building. - (2) Approval of a subsidiary apartment will be subject to the following conditions: - (a) Provision shall be made for at least one additional off-street parking space. - (b) The apartment will be completely self-contained, with facilities for cooking, sleeping, and bathing. - (c) A minimum floor area of forty (40) square metres is required for a one-bedroom apartment, plus ten (10) square metres for each additional bedroom.